-Wondering what the best cities to visit in Spain for 2021 are?
+Wondering what the best cities to visit in Spain for 2021 & beyond are?
 With the new year quickly approaching, there is one thing we have on our wish list that lives there all year round: A trip to Spain.
 With incredible summer deals, fall escapes, winter getaways, and spring festivals to explore, Spain is a country you can visit any time of the year.
 Whether you’re in the market for an amazing dining experience full of tapas or want to explore cultural activities like flamenco dancing, you can never go wrong with visiting Spain.
 Looking for the best place to start planning your vacation to the Iberian Peninsula?

 Note: Make sure to double-check COVID 19 precautions, protocols, and operating hours before you visit any of these sites.

 Why Visit Spain

 Spain is a soulful and diverse country.
 And is exactly the reason why it’s a top destination for many travelers in Europe.
 Most cities in Spain, such as Barcelona, Madri, and Seville, have pleasant sunny weather all year round, aside from housing a showcase of cultural attractions, amazing tapas restaurants, and Instagrammable spots.

 Many don’t know about this, but Spain is one of the countries with the most Unesco World Heritage Sites in the world – a total of 48 sites.
 The beautiful Old City of Salamanca, for instance, was granted UNESCO World Heritage Site.